-Here $\epsilon\omega$ is the dimensionalising factor for viscous stress tensor.
-Curvature is found from the interface deformation equation $x-l\left(t,y\right)=0$ as:

-Substituting these expressions in the normal stress balance equation and collecting all the terms with y dependency, we get a set of equations from n=1 to $\infty$ as:
+Substituting the expressions for $p_i^{(0)}$ and $p_0$ in (\ref{bdry:normalstresspert}) and writing them in terms of Fourier components and collecting all the terms with $y$ dependency, results in:

+More details of this equation can be found in Supplementary section 2.
+Here, $\lambda_f=\omega/\Omega$.
+Where $\Omega=\sqrt{\Gamma/(\rho a^3)}$ is used for non – dimensionalising the angular frequency.
+Also $G=\frac{\mu}{\sqrt{\rho\alpha\gamma}}$ is the Ohnesorge number defined as the ratio of internal viscous dissipation to surface energy.
+A larger $G$ implies a higher overall stability of slug oscillation.
+Larger the $G$, lower will be the amplitude $A_0$ for a given driving frequency.
+Equation \ref{normalstressbig} gives an infinite system of equations going from $n = 1$ to $\infty$.
+For computational purposes we consider $n = 1$ to $N$.
+For each equation, the summation over index $m$ is taken upto $N$.\\

-We obtain another mathematical condition from the fact that the contact point must be stress free for it to be pinned.
-This indicates that the stream function obtained from boundary layer $\left(\psi_{bl}\right)$ must satisfy the tangential stress balance at the interface.
-On substituting $\psi_{bl}$ in tangential stress balance equation \ref{bihar} and simplifying, we obtain:
+The stream function obtained from boundary layer $(\psi_{bl})$ must satisfy the no stress condition (\ref{bdry:tangential}) at the contact line.
+This yields

-$A_n$s are determined for a fixed set of $N+1$ modes, where $N$ stands for maximum number of modes we compute for in this system.
-The value of $A_n$s decrease with increase in $n$ thus the higher modes have a lower contribution to the dynamics of the system.
-This results in a set of coupled equations given by:
+Detailed derivation of this can be found in Supplementary section 3.
+Here, the constants $A_n$ are determined for a fixed set of $N + 1$ modes. $N$ stands for the maximum number of eigenmodes we use in the computation.
+We use a simple matrix inversion to solve the $N+1$ equations (\ref{normalstressbig}, \ref{bdry:pinning}) and thereby find $A_n$.
+The magnitude of $A_n$ decreases with increase in value of $n$.\\

-Equation \ref{final} is a set of $N$ equations such that $n$ goes from $1$ to $N$.
-We substitute Equation \ref{condition} in \ref{final} and solve for this set of $N$ equations using matrix inversion.
-The remainder $A_0$ is obtained from Equation \ref{condition} as $A_0=K\delta^2-\sum_{n=1}^{N}A_n$. $K$ is assumed to be a non – zero value $\left(K=0.1\right)$.
-It is seen in our calculations that changing the value of $K$ does not alter the results obtained.
-However, the value of $K$ cannot be zero as it results in Equation \ref{final} becoming trivial.
+$\delta$ is of the order of 0.1 for our system and $K$ is a small positive non – zero constant.
+The values of $A_n$s are insensitive to value of $K$ in the range 0.01 to 10.
+We choose $K = 0.1$ for all calculations.\\

-We express the interface deformation equation (Equation \ref{finalinterfd}) in terms of a Fourier cosine series for ease of comparison with experiments and defining the steady streaming intensity.
-In the results discussed forward, the interface deformation is rewritten as $\sum_{n=1}^{N}a_n\cos{2n\pi y}$ and the $a_n$s are used for plotting and calculating streaming intensity.
-This will be discussed in the next section.
+We express the interface deformation \ref{eqn:interfacedeformation} in terms of a Fourier cosine series for determining the resonant frequency of various modes to facilitate comparison with experiments.

+These $a_n$s indicate the amplitudes of different Fourier modes of interface deformation.
+See Supplementary section 4 for further details.
+We obtain the $a_n$ values and the interface deformation for a range of driving frequencies $(\omega)$.
+The driving frequency at which $a_n$ attains a maximum for each mode (defined by $n$) corresponds to the resonance frequency of that mode.